Skn0tt/interval-on-edge-functions/README.md

 channel.
 Ideally, this would be a websocket.
 Edge Functions don't directly support them, so we'll use [SimpleMQ](https://gitlab.com/Skn0tt/simplemq) as a relay for now.

+> I've tried using WebSockets, but to no success: https://github.com/Skn0tt/interval-on-edge-functions/tree/attempt-websockets

 ## Try it out

 Go to https://interval-on-edge-functions.netlify.app to check it out,